 Arriving at Nthambo Tree Camp

-Like most lodges in the private concessions of the Kruger national park, the rate includes full board with drinks, even our sundowner drinks!
-The food was varied and tasty.
+Like most lodges in the private concessions of the Kruger national park, the rate includes full board with activities.
+All our meals were catered for and the food was varied and tasty.

-We visited during dry season, South African winter (from June to October).
-That means that leaves have fallen from most trees which makes it easier to spot the animals.
-It is the high season for safari in South Africa (from June to October).
+We visited with my family during dry season, South African winter (from June to October).
+The leaves have fallen from most trees which makes it easier to spot the animals.
+It is also the high season for safari in South Africa.

 They have a traverse area shared with other 4 lodges.
 Game viewing was amazing during our two night stay.
 We saw the big 5, plain games and were lucky enough to see a pack of wild dogs fighting with a hyena – a once in a lifetime experience!